 Data gathered by the International Federation of Health Plans show that an MRI costs, on average, $1,121 in the United States and $363 in France.
 An appendectomy costs $13,851 in the United States and $4,782 in Switzerland.
 A birth by cesarean section costs $3,676 in the United States and $606 in Canada.
 A bottle of Nexium — a common acid-reflux drug — costs $202 in the United States and $32 in Britain.
 (Related: “Why an MRI costs $1,080 in America and $280 in France“.)
 (3)

 Why does health care cost so much more in the US?
-Because it is better?
+Is it better?
 Unfortunately, that is not the case.
-While we do something better in healthcare, we don’t do simple things like Aspirin, Nexium, or MRIs better.
-The actual issue here has more to do with the deals made between insurers and healthcare providers.
+While we do some things better in healthcare, we don’t do simple things like Aspirin, Nexium, or MRIs better.
+The issue here has more to do with the deals made between insurers and healthcare providers.